What is Radiology Cafe?

 Aimed at radiology registrars in training.
 Useful tips and advice for the FRCR exams, free mock anatomy exams, physics revision notes, list of FRCR revision courses, links to great resources and books, gallery of normal anatomical variants, links to radiological societies and advice for consultant job preparation.

-Aimed at medical students.
-Recommended books and revision resources and Radiology Basics, a free e-learning resource teaching the basics of CT, MRI and Ultrasound.
+Aimed at juniors and medical students.
+Recommended books, revision resources and Radiology Basics, a free e-learning resource teaching the basics of CT, MRI and Ultrasound.

 Information and links to upcoming radiological events, courses, conferences and meetings including an up-to-date list of all revision courses for the FRCR exams.